typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 use constant memory.
 This would work with `flatMap` as well, of course, `suspend` being just nicer in this example.

-Of course, we could describe this function using Scala's `@tailrec` mechanism, however by using `IO` we can also preserve fairness by inserting asynchronous boundaries:
+We could describe this function using Scala's `@tailrec` mechanism, however by using `IO` we can also preserve fairness by inserting asynchronous boundaries:

 ```tut:silent
 import cats.implicits._